Norbert Fabián Čapek’s “Ten Principles of Living”

 So, to return to my question, what is a creative, inquiring, liberative, free-religion to do about our shared dark and darkening mood?

-Well, it’s a question that was addressed directly by an important, twentieth-century Unitarian figure who found himself and his community facing the darkest of moods as their homeland of Czechoslovakia was overrun and brutalised by the Nazis between 1938 and 1945.
-That person was the founder of the modern Unitarian Church in Czechoslovakia, Norbert Fabián Čapek (1870–1942) whose most famous and influential book, “Toward the Sunny Shore: A Guide to Living Joyfully” (“K slunnému brehu: Prúvodce do radostného Zivota”) was written in the hope it would provide for the Czech people “a form of mental nourishment — a way to create, savour, and internalise thoughts on mood, giving us strength,” by offering them “a remedy for many and balm for the wounds of the heart!” and “sunshine that brightens and lightens the lives of many!”
+Well, it’s a question that was addressed directly by an important, twentieth-century Unitarian figure who found himself and his community facing the darkest of moods as their homeland in Czechoslovakia was overrun and brutalised by the Nazis between 1938 and 1945.
+That person was the founder of the modern Unitarian Church in Czechoslovakia, Norbert Fabián Čapek (1870–1942), whose most famous and influential book, “Toward the Sunny Shore: A Guide to Living Joyfully” (“K slunnému brehu: Prúvodce do radostného Zivota”) [15/12/2024 - my new, complete translation can now be found at this link] was written in the hope it would provide for the Czech people “a form of mental nourishment — a way to create, savour, and internalise thoughts on mood, giving us strength,” by offering “a remedy for many and balm for the wounds of the heart!” and “sunshine that brightens and lightens the lives of many!”
 At heart, its basic message was that to a significant degree “people can choose their own moods [and] direct their own feelings,” and that they should, above all, “try everything with humour.”

-However, this translation work will take a while so, today, simply as an initial taster to the basic tenor of Čapek’s own creative, inquiring, free and liberative spirituality, I’ll leave you with a draft English translation of his “Ten Principles of Living.”
-To repeat some of Čapek’s words from the preface of his book, I hope these ten, brief principles are able to offer you some form of mental nourishment at this dark time and help light a way for you to begin to create, savour, and internalise your own thoughts on mood, giving you strength in the days, months and years ahead.
+However, this translation work will take a while [15/12/2024 - my new, complete translation can now be found at this link] so, today, simply as an initial taster to the basic tenor of Čapek’s own creative, inquiring, free and liberative spirituality, I’ll leave you with a draft English translation of his “Ten Principles of Living.”
+To repeat some of Čapek’s words from the preface of his book, I hope these principles are able to offer you some form of mental nourishment at this dark time, and help light a way for you to begin to create, savour, and internalise your own thoughts on mood, giving you strength in the days, months and years ahead.

 Ten Principles of Living